marshmallow-code/marshmallow/docs/quickstart.rst

         email = fields.Email()

     data, errors = UserSchema().load({'email': 'foo@bar.com'})
-    errors  # {'name': 'Missing data for required field.'}
+    errors  # {'name': ['Missing data for required field.']}

 Specifying Attribute Names
 --------------------------

-By default, serializers will marshal the object attributes that have the same name as the fields.
+By default, `Schemas` will marshal the object attributes that have the same name as the fields.
 However, you may want to have different field and attribute names.
 In this case, you can explicitly specify which attribute names to use.

 .. code-block:: python